sudo-self/Rpi-shairport-sync/OPENBSD.md

 ```
 # pkg_add autoconf automake popt libconfig git
 ```
-Add the relevant shell variable definitions for Autoconf and Automake -- they could be placed in the user's `.profile` file to be automatically executed at login:
+Note the versions of `autoconf` and `automake` you choose (`2.69` and `1.15` at the time of writing) and add them as shell variable definitions for -- they could be placed in the user's `.profile` file to be automatically executed at login:
 ```
 export AUTOCONF_VERSION=2.69
 export AUTOMAKE_VERSION=1.15